Have you ever had your Gmail account hacked? If not, you’re lucky. But it happens, 1 out of 4200 emails sent in 2020 was

 Keeping your Gmail secure isn’t a request anymore.
 You don’t want anyone to access your personal information or compromise important company conversations and files.
-That said, here are our top 8 tips on keeping your Gmail secure:
+That said, here are our top 8 tips on keeping your Gmail secure and avoiding email spoofing:

 Enabling spam filters and phishing warnings is critical because Gmail doesn't allow them by default.
 So if you haven’t enabled them, your email security is currently vulnerable to phishing attacks.

-Phishing is a method in which bad actors attempt to trick people into sharing sensitive data.
+Phishing is a method in which bad actors attempt to trick people into sharing sensitive data via fake messages.
 This is through impersonating legitimate companies or trusted individuals in their emails.

 These scammers often prey on fear and anxiety to get recipients to comply with their requests.
 For example, someone might send an email pretending to be from PayPal saying that your account has been breached and asking for personal information.

 Or they might send an email pretending to be your employer claiming that you're about to lose your job if you don't follow particular instructions first (like clicking a link or downloading a file).

 To avoid becoming prey, enable the spam filters and phishing warnings designed by the tech giant.
 Moreover, to stay safe and secure, run a DMARC report analyzer and protect your mailing activities.
 Also, check any suspicious attachments with a file virus scanner for an added layer of phishing protection.

 Most private users will be fine with Gmail, but Gmail could also be used as a company email address.
 This will allow you to professionally send through your own domain and have a bigger inbox.
 It is even possible to send newsletters through Gmail (on small scale, it isn’t advised to send bulk email through Gmail).